 - Draw the top of the face with the hair line.

-- Draw glasses.
-Add the brows above it.
+- Add the wire rimmed glasses and the brows above it.

 - Draw the nose and mouth.

-- Draw the hair on top and sides.
+- Add the hair on top and sides.

 - Start the collar.